 You can work as a technician in private places, workshops and factories.
 If required, you have to work at different heights such as towers, masts and roofs for long hours.

-As per Australia Education and Immigration News, some technicians work as contractors.
+As per Australia Immigration News, some technicians work as contractors.
 Job roles depend on consumer spending, especially in the electronics sector.

 - Technical activities